connxio/docs/Adapters/Inbound/Service Bus.md

 ### Metadata on Bus, data as blob

 This pattern is by far the most secure, robust, fast and reliable way to use Service Bus, and entails simply supplying Service Bus with metadata messages that contain a reference to a file hosted in a way that lets you retrieve it by Rest.
 The easiest and most cost efficient way to do this is by using AzureStorage Blob and supplying CX with the [SasUri](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
-The messages you out on the configured Service Bus should be JSON and look like this:
+The messages you send to the configured Service Bus should be JSON and look like this:

 ```json
 {